Project Showcase

 Low-Resource Framework for LLM Content Detection

-This work was developed in 2023 and will be presented in ICLR 2024.
+This work was presented in ICLR 2024.

 Motivation: Current Large Language Models (LLMs) are able to generate texts that are seemingly indistinguishable from those written by human experts.
 While offering great opportunities, such technologies also pose new challenges in education, science, information security, and many other areas.